arnav-firstonsite/fos-planning-poker/README.md

 - Single shared room (currently `000`) for quick sessions.
 - Profile modal on first visit:
-  - Collects name and role (`Dev` or `QA`).
+  - Collects name.
   - Saves profile to `localStorage`.
   - Uses the stored profile to auto-join on subsequent visits.
-- “Change Profile” button in the header to update name and role.
+- “Change Profile” button in the header to update name.

 ### Voting